 Denmark Gambling Regulation

-Laws Governing Landbased Gambling in Denmark
+Laws Governing Land-Based Gambling in Denmark

-The Act defines the category of lotteries as all activities where prizes can be won and the outcomes are determined solely by chance.
+The Act defines lotteries as all activities where prizes can be won and the outcomes are determined solely by chance.
 By contrast, combination games are those where there is still an element of chance but the skills of the participants can influence the outcomes.
 The pool betting category comprises wagers where the prizes, partially or in whole, depend on the overall size of the stakes pool.
 The prizes in such cases are shared between winning players.

 Apart from this, the gambling sector in the country is also governed by the Anti-Money Laundering Act.
 Licensed gambling games are additionally covered by some of the provisions of the Danish Gambling Duties Act.
-The latter establishes the different taxation rates based on whether the relevant gaming products are offered in virtual or online casinos.
+The latter establishes different taxation rates based on whether the relevant gaming products are offered in virtual or land-based casinos.

 Online Gambling Regulations in Denmark